 Yes, you can.
-But there is some training needed so that you are comfortable leaving your French Bulldog alone.
-Moreover, they must feel comfortable about it just as much as you do.
+But some training is needed to be comfortable leaving your French Bulldog alone.
+Moreover, they must feel as comfortable about it as you do.
 Having your French Bulldog with you all the time isn’t always possible, no matter how much you would like it to be.
 In many situations, you have to leave your Frenchie at home alone, such as when you leave for work, social functions, or even dining out.

 How can you make your French Bulldog feel safe and happy when you are not around?
-If you leave your Frenchie home alone for an extended period of time, how long is too long?
+If you leave your Frenchie home alone for an extended period, how long is too long?
 When doing so, what should you be aware of?
-These are just some of the answers we hope you get from this article.
+These are just some answers we hope you get from this article.

 It would be best if you tried to keep your dog from being left alone at home for long periods.
-Regardless of the normal routine, dogs can become distressed if they are left home alone for a long period of time.
+Regardless of the normal routine, dogs can become distressed if left home alone for a long period.
 As a general rule, you can leave your dog at home alone for the following duration; depending on his age:

 |French Bulldogs Age||Time Alone||Explanation|

 |French Bulldog Puppies||Two hours is the limit a day.||Having to stay home alone is unfamiliar to them.
 Peeing more and getting separation anxiety are common symptoms.|